ELECTRONICS MAINTENANCE ROOM

 Circa Jan 1962 - One Chief, one P1LT and two AB LT's, one of whom was an on-the-job trainee as noted by Fred Jardine.

 PURPOSE OF THIS ROOM : Here, technicians would perform assorted repairs on some of the ship's electronic equipment.
 The only maintenance that would be done in the EMR would be on pieces of self -contained equipment that could be be flashed up in that location and were light enough to carry there.
-The compartment also housed the ship's IFF equipment.
-It is also the compartment where the ship's Sound Reproduction Equipment (SRE) was located.
+The compartment also housed the ship's IFF equipment and Sound Reproduction Equipment (SRE).

 The RT's (Electronic Technicians) were only responsible for surveillance/navigation radars and communications equipment but this was sufficient to keep a small group very busy.
 ET's (Electrical Technicians) whose specialty was Sonar were designated ED's.
 Those whose expertise lay in Gunnery radar were designated EG's.
 The ET's did not use the EMR, so this would limit the amount and type of test equipment found in the EMR.
 In a later change, the RT trade was renamed to LT.